 Architectural Portals in Cracks and at the Margins: Nurturing Interstices for Enhanced Cultural Sustainability in the Urban Landscape

 Interstitial urbanism addresses two challenges: the ubiquity of in-between spaces in Canadian cities and the boundless possibilities found in these intermediate conditions.
-Illustrated by the sketch in the ‘Go to the Waterfront’ master plan, contemporary urban developments often lack the stories of diverse secondary and in-between spaces found in older urban landscapes, such as underpasses, demolished buildings, and pedestrian walkways.
-However, these interstitial sites, shaped by Winnipeg’s industrial past, represent both the challenge and potential solution to our fragmented urban spaces.
+Contemporary urban developments often lack the stories of diverse secondary and in-between spaces found in older urban landscapes such as Greek loggia.
+Yet, these interstitial sites, shaped by Winnipeg’s industrial past, are both the challenge and potential solution to our fragmented urban spaces.

-Osborne Station emerges as a focal point for architectural and urban contemplation, where the in-between space evolves into a dynamic force connecting people and the land, encapsulating the very essence of the city.
+Osborne Station emerges as a new gathering place for architectural and urban contemplation, where the in-between space evolves into a dynamic force connecting people and the land, encapsulating the essence of the city.
 With carefully thought-out gestures, the remnants of the past can undergo a transformative process and become a civic centre that champions cultural sustainability and injects renewed vigour into the Corydon-Osborne neighbourhood.
-The research, while not outright opposing conventional large-scale urban planning methods, distinctly favours nuanced interventions in existing urban spaces.
 The ultimate aim is to reintegrate urban planning with the ordinary rituals and sacredness of banal human life.